JPardo08/re_te_lowresources/README.md

 ### Project Files

-- **`research_methodology.xlsx`**: Contains the work planning according to the paper's *keele2007guidelines* strategy, as described in the research methodology section of each paper.
+- **`research_methodology.xlsx`**: Contains the work planning according to the paper's *Guidelines for performing systematic literature reviews in software engineering*[^1] strategy, as described in the research methodology section of each paper.
 - **`queries.csv`**: Contains all search queries used in the study.
 - **`summary.csv`** & **`summary.xlsx`**: Contain the combined results from Web of Science and Scopus for queries ('q31','q32','q33','q34','q46','q47','q48','q49','q61','q62','q63','q64') after removing duplicates between platforms.
 Provided in both CSV and Excel formats.
 - **`summary_reduced.csv`** & **`summary_reduced.xlsx`**: Contain the refined results from the same query set after applying inclusion/exclusion criteria and removing duplicates between platforms.
 Provided in both CSV and Excel formats.